History Of Telehealth And Telemedicine

 - OR -

 Mental health and Telehealth harmonize well, allowing counselors to hold sessions virtually and telephonically rather than in person.
-Some addiction rehab facilities are leveraging behavioral Telehealth in the treatment of substance use disorders.
+Some addiction rehab facilities are leveraging behavioral Telehealth in the treatment of substance use disorders (SUD).
 Where in person treatment may not be accessible to some people because of disabilities, limited travel capability, and childcare issues, online or phone options give them an opportunity to get help while maintaining vital life activities like work or family care.

 Featured Centers Offering Telehealth And Telemedicine Services